wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin4.md

 Instead, we want to make a CC mask that allows for proper sampling but not too large that results in getting trapped in false local minima.
 Arguably, a sphere with a 2 pixel radius should be sufficient to account for the bin8 precision, but a 4 pixel radius should still be safe.

-        ccmask = sg_sphere(64,4);
+        ccmask = sg_sphere(64, 4);
-        sg_mrcwrite('masks/ccmask.mrc',ccmask);
+        sg_mrcwrite('masks/ccmask.mrc', ccmask);

     >NOTE: There are potential downsides to an overly large CC mask.
-   >If it is too large, it may allow the subtomograms to shift to a neighboring subunit.
+    If it is too large, it may allow the subtomograms to shift to a neighboring subunit.
-   >Also, as you unbin, the signal-to-noise ratio of the data decreases.
+    Also, as you unbin, the signal-to-noise ratio of the data decreases.
-   >This makes the CC noisier, and thus increases the changes of false maxima; masking near the center of the CC map helps guard against this.
+    This makes the CC noisier, and thus increases the changes of false maxima; masking near the center of the CC map helps guard against this.

 1. Set alignment parameters.
 We can keep the same low-pass filter resolution for the first alignment run.